Policing-Redefined/docs/docs/developer-docs/intro.md

 - Requesting dispatch
 - And much more!

-Documentation for PR specific apis will be coming soon.
+Documentation for PR specific apis is also documented.
+To learn more about it, [click here](/docs/developer-docs/pr/how-to-install-pr.md).